athornton/go-it-mostly-doesnt-suck/talk.rst

 Things Go Does Better Than C (an incomplete list):

-- No explicit memory management
+- No explicit memory management.

-- Much better type-safety
+- Much better type-safety.

-- Very rich set of standard libraries
+- Very rich set of standard libraries.

-- Import dependency management
+- Import dependency management.

-- The range operator
+- The range operator.

-- Interfaces
+- Interfaces.

-- Concurrency
+- Concurrency.

-- Native map type (you may know these as hashes, dicts, or associative arrays)
+- Native map type (you may know these as hashes, dicts, or associative arrays).

-- A 2006 view of what's cheap and expensive, not a 1975 view
+- A 2006 view of what's cheap and expensive, not a 1975 view.

 ----